angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 I would say the weirdest part of playing Doomsday in paper was using copies from Weatherlight and having to explain the Oracle text was updated to sequence resolution differently starting in 6th edition.
-I was asked the same thing about :card[Lim-Dul's Vault] and struggled to explain the changes, even though at this point I knew how it is supposed to resolve from playing it on MTGO.
+I was asked the same thing about :card[Lim-Dûl's Vault] and struggled to explain the changes, even though at this point I knew how it is supposed to resolve from playing it on MTGO.
 I suggested we call a judge to get the Oracle text, but my opponent declined and said he was just curious.